CaioDGallo/docker-symfony/README.md

 ### Ubuntu

-- Run the `docker-symfony` command and follow the instructions.
+- Run the `docker-symfony PROJECT_PATH` command and follow the instructions.
 - If you choose to use custom vhosts, don't forget to add them to your `/etc/hosts` file.

 ![VHOSTS](docs/vhosts.png?raw=true "vhosts instruction")